 Ebenezer United Methodist Church

-In 1736 John and Charles Wesley came to Charleston South Carolina .
+In 1736 John and Charles Wesley came to Charleston, South Carolina.
 The state was fertile for "circuit riders" as they carried the message of Jesus from house to house on horse back.
 Sixty of America's circuit riders' gathered at a historical moment in Baltimore, Maryland.
-The Methodist Church was organized at this meeting , that began on the 24 th December 1784 and ended the 2nd January 1785.
-One of the most promising "circuit riders" was Francis Asbury who was ordained as a bishop in this newly found church.
+The Methodist Church was organized at this meeting which begain on December 24, 1784 and ended January 2, 1785.
+One of the most promising circuit riders was Francis Asbury who was ordained as a bishop in this newly found church.
 He made 31 trips to South Carolina.

 The first building to house the church, constructed in 1786, was a one room log structure with side doors, a clay chimney and no windows.